-It's always something hard to describe when there's philosophical things bumps into your mind.
+It’s always something hard to describe when philosophical things bump into your mind.
 And it even gets more sophisticated when you start to meditate.

 A week ago, when I first stepped onto the soil of Milan along with curiosity and anxiety, I felt lonely.
-I walked aimlessly on the plaza under the glorious shine reflected by the Duomo, wandered around the Sforzesco Castle, everything just looked so different.
+I walked aimlessly on the plaza under the glorious shine reflected by the Duomo and wandered around the Sforzesco Castle: everything just looks so different.

 I listened to a variety of talks during the three days.
 I learnt creativity from that emoji map.
 I learnt the need and difficulty to transform the basic data structure.
 I learnt new methods to make AOIs.
 I learnt the efforts to maintain and grow a local community.
 And others too…

-People who travelled a lot always told me that how different the outside world is.
-But they just saw the scenery and felt the culture, they hardly exchange thoughts with other people.
+People who travelled a lot always tell me how different the outside world is.
+But they merely views the scenery and feel the culture, they hardly exchange thoughts with other people.
 This world is about people, people who have great minds and unique stories to be told.

 Finally, I want to thank Rob and Dorothea and many other diligent people who made this happen.
 I really enjoyed this year’s SotM!

 Hope to see you again in Heidelberg next year!
 May OpenStreetMap prosper and thrive!

 Comment from arnalielsewhere on 4 August 2018 at 13:32